DefaultRisk.com the web's biggest credit risk modeling resource.

 Cash Holdings and Credit Risk

-by Viral V. Acharya of the London Business School & New York University,
+by Viral V. Acharya of New York University,

-Sergei A. Davydenko of the University of Toronto, and
+Sergei A. Davydenko of University of Toronto, and

 Ilya A. Strebulaev of Stanford University

 Abstract: Intuition suggests that firms with higher cash holdings are safer and should have lower credit spreads.
-Yet empirically, the correlation between cash and spreads is robustly positive and higher for lower credit ratings.
+Yet empirically the correlation between cash and spreads is robustly positive, and higher for lower credit ratings.
 This puzzling finding can be explained by the precautionary motive for saving cash.
-In our model endogenously determined optimal cash reserves are positively related to credit risk, resulting in a positive correlation between cash and spreads.
-In contrast, spreads are negatively related to the "exogenous" component of cash holdings that is independent of credit risk factors.
-Similarly, although firms with higher cash reserves are less likely to default over short horizons, endogenously determined liquidity may be related positively to the longer-term probability of default.
-Our empirical analysis con firms these predictions, suggesting that precautionary savings are central to understanding the effects of cash on credit risk.
+In our model endogenously determined optimal cash reserves are positively related to credit risk, resulting in a spurious positive correlation between cash and spreads.
+By contrast, spreads are negatively related to the "exogenous" component of cash holdings independent of credit risk factors.
+Similarly, although firms with higher cash reserves are less likely to default over short horizons, longer term endogenously determined liquidity may be positively related to the probability of default.
+Our empirical analysis confirms these predictions, suggesting that endogenous precautionary savings are central to understanding the effects of cash on credit risk.

 JEL Classification: G32, G33.